 |Science||Nature of science||1 to 3||

 For morning programme, students will have a late morning tea (about 11am).
 Please make sure they are well fed and watered.

 Please also have your class divided into four teams.
 These will be their detective teams and allocated a colour (green, yellow, blue, red).

-"Enjoyed the hands on activities, the map excercise, the station activities.
-The timing was perfect".
-Teacher, Year 3/4
+"Enjoyed the hands-on activities, the map exercise, the station activities.
+The timing was perfect" – Teacher, Year 3/4